-- follows:to identify and monitor such risks on an ongoing basis; - to minimize and mitigate such risks; and - to provide a degree of certainty about costs.
+- to identify and monitor such risks on an ongoing basis; - to minimize and mitigate such risks; and - to provide a degree of certainty about costs.

-There were no changes in the Group's risk management objectives and policies in 2021 and 2020.
+There were no changes in the Group's risk management objectives and policies in 2022 and 2021.